 $\mathbb{O}\triangleq \{O_1, O_2, \cdots, O_M\}$ represent the set of observations that obtained from the function $\mathcal{O}:\mathcal{S} \rightarrow O_{\M'}$.
 Specifically, the observation of mobile device $m$ is the denoted as $O_m=[\q(t), \Delta_m(t)], m\in\M'$.
 Each mobile device can observe current queue state of edge servers and its own current AoI.
 That is, the mobile device has the partial observability but not the global state which includes other mobile devices' information. }

-\rev{Solving \eqref{problem} is challenging due to the following reasons.
+\revbb{Equation \eqref{discount-aoi} specifies a per-device objective.
+Accordingly, the MEC scheduling problem is formulated as a decentralized game with coupled AoI objectives, rather than a centralized network-wide AoI minimization problem.
+Since each device acts on local information and does not observe other devices’ real-time actions online, Nash equilibrium is adopted to characterize a stable policy profile.} \rev{Solving \eqref{problem} is challenging for three reasons.
 First, the fractional objective introduces a major challenge in obtaining the optimal policy for conventional RL algorithms due to its non-linear nature.
 Second, the multi-agent environment introduces complex dynamics from interactions between edge servers and mobile devices.
-Third, the continuous time nature, stochastic state transitions, and asynchronous decision-making in SMG pose significant challenges in directly applying conventional game-theoretic methodologies.}
+Third, the continuous-time nature, stochastic state transitions, and asynchronous decision-making in the SMG pose significant challenges in directly applying conventional game-theoretic methodologies.}

-In the following sections, we \rev{first analyze a simplified version of the single-agent fractional RL framework.
-This framework establishes a robust theoretical foundation and serves as a benchmark for subsequent experiments.
-We then extend our theoretical analysis of our fractional framework to multi-agent scenarios, which is closer to SMG and piratical dynamics.
-Finally, we propose the fractional MADRL algorithm in asynchronous setting for SMG, which matches the practical dynamics of real-time MEC systems. }
+In the following sections, we first analyze a simplified version of the single-agent fractional RL framework.
+This framework establishes a robust theoretical foundation and serves as a benchmark for subsequent experiments. \revb{We then extend our theoretical analysis of our fractional framework to multi-agent scenarios, which is closer to SMG and practical dynamics.} Finally, we propose the fractional MADRL algorithm in an asynchronous setting for the SMG, which matches the practical dynamics of real-time MEC systems.